You can help us to give Music Therapy to more children like Joseph & Rio by donating HERE! Thank you.

-We work with around 125 adults and children with autism each week.
-The benefits are wide-ranging and specific to each person’s needs.
+The benefits of music therapy for children and adults with autism are wide-ranging and specific to each person’s needs.
 Areas of positive impact for a person with autism can include improved communication skills, social development, self-expression, emotional support, cognitive development, empowerment and creativity.
-Here are some examples:

 Rosie (7) spent much of the day apparently isolated from the world around her, either curled up quietly or jumping around seemingly randomly whilst making high pitched vocal sounds.
 The therapist provided music to precisely match her movements and the expressive sounds she made – jumping, banging, screaming or whimpering.
 Rosie began to vocalise in the pitch of the music and when the therapist followed her lead, she experienced a new sense of control and connection with the world around her.
 She began to give eye-contact and interact firstly with the therapist and then with other people in her life.
 The music therapist is now looking to support Rosie to develop her vocal sounds into spoken words.

 WHY?
 We are all innately musical.
 Rhythm is evident in our heartbeat, walking, running and breathing.
 We use pitch and tone for expression in our voices, from laughing to crying.
 Even for a person who is highly isolated, these musical elements are always there and offer a powerful channel of communication.